Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 This is the Panasonic FZ-1 3DO whose laser went to save its sibling.
 With the drive dead anyway, a full recap and an ODE installation was the logical conclusion.

-Recapped a tatty Nintendo Game Boy Advance (AGB-001).
-Internals are fresh; the shell and screen are still a work in progress.
+Recapped a tatty Nintendo Game Boy Advance (AGB-001) with fresh electrolytics inside, so the internals are sorted while the worn shell and screen remain a work in progress.

-The Nintendo Game Boy Advance SP (AGS-001/AGS-101) single electrolytic capacitor refreshed.
-Lowest maintenance Game Boy by a considerable margin.
+Refreshing the single electrolytic capacitor in a Nintendo Game Boy Advance SP (AGS-001/AGS-101), comfortably the lowest-maintenance Game Boy recap by a considerable margin.

 Preemptive PSU recap on this Sony PlayStation PAL backup unit.
 The solder joints on the power jack were already starting to crack so it was only a matter of time.